KhoiDOO/mtldog/README.md

 pandas==2.2.1
 torch  # Add PyTorch separately as it may have version-specific installation requirements
 ```

-### Reference
-In this part we list all previous projects that did help us in figuring out coding issues in MTLDOG.

 ## Table of Contents
 - [Overview](#overview)